 The NHC LPA Alternative would span two sections of the New Hope Preserve Trail with an elevated guideway.
 The NHC LPA Alternative crosses approximately 135 linear feet of this trail within an easement held by Durham County on privately-owned land.
-The May 12, 2004, trail easement contains a covenant that is favorable to public transit (appendix G).
+The May 12, 2004, trail easement contains a covenant that is favorable to public transit (DEIS appendix G).
 Construction activities would likely be visible from the trail but would be temporary and partially blocked by existing vegetation.
 Construction would also result in temporary increases in noise levels that could be considered a nuisance for users of the trail, and a portion of the trail may be temporarily closed during construction.
 However, recreational activities are not noise sensitive and any trail closure would be fleeting.

 Pursuant to 23 C.F.R.
-Part 774, coordination is ongoing between Triangle Transit and the County of Durham, the official with jurisdiction over the property.
+Part 774, coordination with the County of Durham, the official with jurisdiction over the property, has been conducted to determine the long-term and short-term effects on the New Hope Preserve Trail.
+The results of this coordination are reflected in this evaluation.

-In a letter to Triangle Transit dated May 28, 2015, Durham County expressed concerns about the impacts on this potential Section 4(f) property (appendix G).
+In a letter to Triangle Transit dated May 28, 2015, Durham County expressed concerns about the impacts on this Section 4(f) property (DEIS appendix G).